Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Abstract

 \section{Abstract}

 We show that any stochastic differential equation (SDE) driven by Brownian motion with drift satisfying the Krylov--R\"ockner condition has exactly one solution in an ordinary sense for almost every trajectory of the Brownian motion.
-Additionally, we show that such SDE is strongly complete, i.e. for almost every trajectory of the Brownian motion, the family of solutions with different initial data forms a continuous semiflow for all nonnegative times.
+Consequentially, such SDE is strongly complete and forms a random dynamical system.
+Also, a further application to a boundary value problem is discussed.

 {{\bf AMS 2020 Mathematics Subject Classification:} 60H10, 60H50, 60J60. }

 {{\bf Keywords:} Singular SDEs; path-by-path uniqueness; regularization by noise; strong completeness.}